skwxlch/Learning-Notes/Linux-Notes.md

 ### *Processes:* ###
 To quickly find sechedules tasks, we can run donwload and run [pspy](https://github.com/DominicBreuker/pspy).
-This tells us all processes that are running.
+This tells us all processes that are running as they run.
 Using the -i flag, we can specify how often the scan should occur in milliseconds.

 Other useful commands:
 ```bash